ztyyLV/web-twain-docs/indepth/troubleshooting/Handle-Errors.md

 >
 > After updating the server configuration file, you'll need to restart the server (i.e. IIS).
 >
-> If you are downloading a file, you might need to clear browser cache because a cached file will not be requested again from the server, thus still no 'Access-Control-Allow-Origin' header will be presented.
+> If you are downloading a file, you might need to clear the browser cache because a cached file will not be requested again from the server, thus still no 'Access-Control-Allow-Origin' header will be presented.
 >
 > If you are using Windows Authentication, you may need to change the default setting of `withCredentials` in the `dynamsoft.webtwain.initiate.js` file.
 To do that, open the JS file, find `withCredentials:false` and change it to `withCredentials:true` .

-### Source is connected to maximum supported number of applications
+### Source is connected to the maximum supported number of applications

 * Symptom